jiangoliver/ECON-UB.0232/README.md

 I acknowledge that a failure to abide by NYU Stern Honor Code will result in a failing grade for the project and course.

 ## Project Description

+This project explores the relationship between socioeconomic variables, concentration of fast food restaurants and obesity/diabetic rates using data from the USDA.